djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 A fixed-size sequential collection of elements of the same type is stored in an array.
 Vectors are nearly identical, with the exception that they can manage storage and expand dynamically in an efficient manner.
 In reality, arrays are very low-level constructs that you should definitely avoid as much as possible.
 Vectors have almost the same performance as arrays, but with many more conveniences and safety features.

+<h2>Applications:</h2>

+- storing a list of values
+- matrix operations
+- implementation of search and sorting algorithms
+- implementation of data structures

 <h2>Basic operations</h2>

 * is_empty() it is self-explanatory	O(1)